DocnetUK/php-japi/README.md

 Version 2 of our library for building HTTP JSON APIs in PHP.

-`php-japi` is designed to ONLY do HTTP JSON APIs, so it's small and fast.

 Some major changes in version 2
 - Adopt better code practices, allowing for Dependency Injection
 - Adopt our new "Single Responsibility Controller" approach